 Does this sound about right ladies?
-Think back, have you had any creative spurts after reaching a certain point in a relationship…maybe a point that solidified possibilities of your future together?
+Think back, have you had any creative spurts after reaching a certain point in a relationship?
+Maybe there was a point that solidified possibilities of your future together?

-I can honestly say it wasn’t until I met him that I finally felt I had gained the motivation and confidence to showcase my creative abilities.
+I can honestly say it wasn’t until I met him that I finally gained the motivation and confidence I needed to showcase my creative abilities.
 It took me a while to be able to showcase my true creative self to him, though.
 It might have even taken about as long as it took to solidify the future of our relationship, just the way Kenrick’s research shows.

 Now, I’m not saying I rely on him for creativity; I don’t.
 I am saying it seems obvious to me that I have become more creatively motivated as a result of our relationship.
 If I didn’t have our relationship, I would have motivated myself another way.
-I would have had to get my creative fuel from some place other than love: like competitiveness, rage, boredom, enlightenment, or as a result of a physical or mental issue I needed to have resolved.
+I would have had to get my creative fuel from someplace other than love.
+For example, motivation might come from competitiveness, rage, boredom, enlightenment, or a physical or mental issue.

 I believe emotional stimulation is the key to unlocking creativity.
 When we experience emotional stimulation, creativity swoops in to apply that sense of stimulation to a seemingly trivial idea, ultimately establishing a whole new perspective or idea: a work of art.
 A relationship, a new exhilarating experience or even a horribly frightening experience could spark your creative fuse.

-When we have intense feelings for another, there’s no doubt we’ll be more likely go above and beyond to show our uniqueness (especially men).
-Original ideas come from all corners of the earth; it’s up to us to discover those corners and utilize them if we can.
+When we have intense feelings for someone, there’s no doubt we’ll be more likely go above and beyond to show our uniqueness (especially men).
+Original ideas come from all corners of the earth.
+It’s up to us to discover those corners and utilize them if we can.